TrueNASTrueNAS Nightly Development Documentation

 SMTP Access

 Simple Mail Transfer Protocol (SMTP) service or servers allow for the transfer of electronic mail across an Internet connection.
-TrueNAS uses either SMTP to send mail from SCALE to administrator or designated individual email addresses for system alert notifications.
+TrueNAS uses either SMTP to send mail from TrueNAS to administrator or designated individual email addresses for system alert notifications.

 If you do not know this information and do not have a network administrator in your company, or if you are a home user, contact your Internet or cable service provider to obtain the SMTP addresses to allow TrueNAS to send emails from your network.